-Abstract: Now a day's depression is considered as crucial and commonly occurring public health concern in India.
-Depression is a common and crucial public health concern in India expanding at a very fast pace.
+Abstract: Depression is a common and crucial public health concern in India expanding at a very fast pace.
 It is affecting people of all age groups, male or female, urban or rural, educated or uneducated and even employed or unemployed.
 In India, a large number of people are committing suicides due to depression each year.
-Sometimes mental stress needs to be control as it results in different dangerous suffering.
-Timely mental stress detection can help to prevent stress related health problems.

-IoT plays a role in sensing, analyzing and processing the data in the cloud.
+With the advancement of technology, sensors become an extensive part of everyday life.
 Various researchers are trying to detect and treat depression with the use of sensors, IOT and other technology.
 In this paper, we are inspecting multiple ways in which the researchers are trying to help people by detecting depression.